Rufous-backed wren

-The rufous-backed wren (Campylorhynchus capistratus) is a songbird of the family Troglodytidae.
-It is a resident breeding species from southwest Mexico to northwestern Costa Rica.
+The rufous-backed wren (Campylorhynchus capistratus) is a species of songbird in the family Troglodytidae.
+It is a resident breeding species distributed from southwestern Mexico to northwestern Costa Rica.

 Taxonomy and systematics

-What is now the rufous-backed wren was previously treated as six of the eight subspecies of rufous-naped wren (Campylorhynchus rufinucha).
-A 2009 publication proposed that Campylorhynchus rufinucha (sensu lato) be split into three species and the International Ornithological Committee (IOC) accepted the splits.
-What had been C. r. humilis was elevated to species status as Sclater's wren.
-The reduced C. rufinucha received the new English name Veracruz wren and the other six subspecies became subspecies of rufous-backed wren.
+What is now classified as the rufous-backed wren was formerly treated as six of the eight subspecies of rufous-naped wren (Campylorhynchus rufinucha).
+Following a 2009 proposal to split C. rufinucha (sensu lato) into three distinct species, the International Ornithological Committee (IOC) formally recognized the reclassification.
+Under this revision, C. r. humilis was elevated to full species status as Sclater's wren (Campylorhynchus humilis).
+The restricted C. rufinucha received the new English name Veracruz wren, and the remaining six subspecies were regrouped under rufous-backed wren.

-BirdLife International (BLI) has implemented the split but retains the English name rufous-naped wren for C. rufinucha.
-However, the North American Classification Committee of the American Ornithological Society (NACC/AOS) and the Clements taxonomy have not accepted the split as of early 2021.
+While BirdLife International implemented the split, retaining the English name rufous-naped wren for C. rufinucha, major authorities such as the North American Classification Committee of the American Ornithological Society (NACC/AOS) and the Clements taxonomy had not accepted the revision as of early 2021.

 The six subspecies of rufous-backed wren accepted by the IOC are: